Roles

 Custom roles

-If the default roles do not match your needs, you can create custom roles with any combination of permissions.
+If the default roles don't fit your needs, you can create custom roles with any combination of permissions.

 Managing roles